 As a Penn Engineering Online degree student, you’re a full member of the Penn community with broad access to everything from virtual career advising to online libraries and learning resources.
 For details, see our Student Services page.

 Yes!
-We’ve partnered with Coursera to offer a wide range of affordable online open courses, from Aerial Robotics to Computational Thinking for Problem Solving.
-We also offer open course series that lead to credentials in programming, software development, and robotics.
+We’ve partnered with Coursera to offer a wide range of affordable online open courses covering topics including Computational Thinking for Problem Solving, Introduction to Python Programming, and Deep Learning Essentials.
+We also offer series of open courses that lead to credentials in Programming or AI and Machine Learning.

 A Penn Engineering Online degree program requires the successful completion of ten courses.
 Students have access to a Student Success Advising Team that can help them plan their course schedule and overall degree plan.
 Students can easily switch between part-time and full-time registration each semester based on how many courses they take.
 Enrollment in the summer semester is optional.
 We encourage all students to meet with a member of our Student Success Advising Team to discuss the course load and route to degree completion that best fits their needs.
 Depending on how many classes you take each semester, you can complete the program in 16 to 40 months.